 Microsoft PowerPoint is one of the most common software tools used in business and for professional presentations today.
 This is a skills/performance-based class that will give you the opportunity to explore the basic and intermediate features of PowerPoint.
 Learn how to create and edit slide shows; enhance slides with sound, graphics, and animation; create and use custom templates; and prepare presentations for various types of delivery.
-This class is either a required course or an elective for many degrees and certificates in Business, SC
+This class is either a required course or an elective for many degrees and certificates in Business.
+SC

 This is an ONLINE section for 7.5 hours each week.
+Email questions to cknauer@losmedanos.edu.